spacebudz/lucid/docs/docs/getting-started/choose-provider.md

 ```

 For convenience you can also query datums directly from utxos.
 When you query
-the datum for a UTxO, Lucid automatically adds the datum to the UTxO.
+the datum for a utxo, Lucid automatically adds the datum to the utxo.
 This means
-that subsequent queries for the same UTxO will return the result instantly,
+that subsequent queries for the same utxo will return the result instantly,
 without the need for an additional network request.

 ```js